learn-co-curriculum/document-structure/README.md

 Okay, time to put what we've learned to the test.
 To complete this lab, you must apply all the tags we've discussed in this lesson.
 Run `learn` to see what is required to pass each test.
+Each time you run learn you will see errors that you need to fix.
+The error messages will help you keep moving forward.
+When you're all done, type `learn submit` to submit this lab and move on!

 ## Conclusion